 Activity Paper: Students will be required to participate in one activity to interact on a personal level with a health topic that concerns and/or interests them.
 A list of possible options, including going to a women's health appointment, having a breast health or heart health screening, writing to an elected official about a women's health related issue, and participating in community event related to women's health, will be provided for students although individual ideas/suggestions will also be considered.
-After participating in the decided upon activity, students will be required to write a paper about their experience and the relevance to the course.
-Additional research on the topic may be required to support their paper.
+After participating in the decided upon activity, students will be required to write a paper or create a digital story about their experience and the relevance to the course.
+Additional research on the topic may be required to support their paper/digital story.